-Kristina is the Director of Operations and Senior Buyer at the Toronto based Dogfather and Co. that is run by a team of Canine lovers!
+Meet Kristina – the Director of Operations and Senior Buyer at Dogfather and Co.

-Why did you choose the name the Dogfather and Co.?
+Why did you choose the name Dogfather and Co.?

-Dogfather and Co was founded by a couple who considered themselves to be the dogfathers.
-The business was purchased in 2008 by the current owner Nataly, who decided to keep the name.
+The company was founded by a couple who considered themselves to be the ‘dogfathers’.
+And then the business was purchased in 2008 by the current owner Nataly, who decided to keep the name.

 Caring for street dogs in India was tough.

-It certainly was not an experience for the faint of heart.
+It certainly was not an experience for the faint hearted.
 It was definitely an experience of a lifetime, and I learnt a lot about dog behaviour and psychology, as I was able to observe and work with dogs that live on their own without the interference of humans.

 Do you think the approaches used by holistic veterinarians work?